ENTREPRENEURS COMPETE TO TAKE WORLD STAGE AT NIGERIAN ENTERPRENEURSHIP WORLD CUP REGIONAL FINAL

 About the Enterprise Development Centre of the Pan Atlantic University

 Enterprise Development Centre (EDC) is a leading entrepreneurship Centre in Nigeria and indeed within the African continent.
-Established as a University connected enterprise development center in January 2003, EDC is a unit of the Pan-Atlantic University that provides a holistic approach to enterprise development service largely to small and growing businesses and more recently to students within the university community (www.edc.edu.ng ).
+Established as a University connected enterprise development centre in January 2003, EDC is a unit of the Pan-Atlantic University that provides a holistic approach to enterprise development service largely to small and growing businesses and more recently to students within the university community (www.edc.edu.ng ).

 About the Global Entrepreneurship Network Nigeria